f2calv/multi-arch-container-dotnet/README.md

 #build/push/run a single architecture image using a 'vanilla' Dockerfile.
 ./docker-build.ps1

-#multi-build/multi-push/run a multi-architecture image, using a customised Dockerfile.
+#multi-build/multi-push/run a multi-architecture image, using a heavily customised Dockerfile.
 ./docker-build-multiarch.ps1
 ```